nafizjiwa/DOM-and-Element-Selectors/README.md

    1. document.getElementById() --> Returns ELEMENT or NULL
    2. document.getElementsByClassName() --> Returns an HTML COLLECTION
    3. document.getElementByTagName() --> Returns an HTML COLLECTION
-   4. document.querySelector()    --> Returns the first ELEMENT or NULL
+   4. document.querySelector()    --> Returns the first ELEMENT or NULL(no match)
    5. document.querySelectorAll() --> Returns a NODELIST
+        - NODELIST - A COLLECTION OF DOM NODES (like arrays have methods)
 ```
 ### Example
 #### HTML